Important PPP update for 2021

 Go deeper: Do you have to pay back a PPP loan?

 When can I apply for an emergency loan?

-The program will continue through March 31, 2021 while funds last, but we strongly recommend applying ASAP due to high demand and loan processing time.
+The program will continue through May 31, 2021 while funds last, but we strongly recommend applying ASAP due to high demand and loan processing time.
 All applications must be submitted to SBA by June 1, 2021.
 After that date, the SBA will not accept any new applications but will only be processing applications that have already been submitted to SBA.

 You can still get a forgivable emergency loan from the PPP initiative.